vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Sun Dec  1 02:54:16 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Mon Dec  2 02:43:16 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER